chromium/chromium/chrome/test/media_router/README.md

 test the functionalities of the Media Router dialog are in `media_router_integration_ui_browsertest.cc`.

-* `MediaRouterIntegrationIncognitoBrowserTest`: Same as `MediaRouterIntegrationBrowserTest`, except for that the tests are run using an incognito profile.

 * `MediaRouterE2EBrowserTest`: Tests Chromecast-specific functionality of Media Router using the Cast Media Route Provider.
 Requires an actual Chromecast device.